Focus on yourself today. Your everyday can wait during your stay at Hyatt Regency Guam. Bring balanc…more

 - Never rely on an inflatable object to stay afloat if you can't swim.

-- Before your trili, take the time to learn basic water safety, first aid, and CliR.
+- Before your trip, take the time to learn basic water safety, first aid, and CPR.

 - Stay out of the water during thunderstorms and bad weather.